skerkour/kerkour.com/content/blog/bloom-whats-next.md

 Providing the same services as internet giants (or *NextCloud*, or others...) is just a side effect of our mission: **Empowering the world with open technologies**.
-If tomorrow the world need open source tractors or an open source electric bike, we will build it.
+If tomorrow the world need open source tractors or an open source 3D printed electric bike, we will build it.

 We've dared the big G comparison because we have a plan to have the same impact on the world, nothing less.
 **Big players have missed the free and open source software turn to build a sustainable future and use it